Syringomyelia is a condition in which a syrinx (a cyst, or collection of fluid) forms in the spinal cord.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C.E.
+Paul C. McCormick, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid, Richard C.E.
 Anderson (Pediatric), and Neil A. Feldstein (Pediatric) are experts in treating syringomyelia.
 Each can also offer you a second opinion.